 - Recognize 3 differences between normal aging and dementia

-- List 2 assessment tools commonly used to assess cognition in older adults
+- Identify 2 assessment tools commonly used to assess cognition in older adults

-- List 2 interventions that are beneficial in those with dementia
+- Recognize 2 interventions that are beneficial in those with dementia

 "Seminar-On-Demand" course are streamed on your web browser if the online version if purchased.
 Our SODs are optimized for the most current versions of Safari, Google Chrome or Mozilla Firefox.
 A current version of Adobe Flashplayer is also required when viewing on a desktop or laptop computer.
 All SOD courses are mobile ready.